salmanshaikh18/React-Native/React-Native-Notes/GenerateApk.md

 npm install --global expo-cli eas-cli
 ```

-3. Create an expo account and login: [Click on these link to create or login to expo account]( https://expo.dev/signup)
+3. Create an expo account and login: [Click on me to create or login to expo account]( https://expo.dev/signup)

 4. Log in to cmd using expo credentials, Open cmd and run the below command
 ```bash